RedHatInsights/insights-CI-examples/README.md

 supply credentials in /etc/insight-client/insights.conf.

 ## Running the Insights Client
-To scan an image, use the --analyze-container option.
+To scan an image, use the --analyze-image-id option.
 Pass the id of the image to scan a particular image or omit it if running the client within a container.

 External case:
 ```
-$ insights-client --analyze-container=4a974767fba6
+$ insights-client --analyze-image-id=4a974767fba6
 ```

 Insights client inside container: